-pgAdmin 4 Runtime Configuration
+• • • pgAdmin 4 Runtime Configuration

 Fixed Port

 successfully.
-If you need a random port number to ensure it can always run to use a predictable port number, you can set one here. eady in use, the application will be unable to start.
+If you need By default, pgAdmin uses a random port number to ensure it can always run successfully.
+If you need to use a predictable port number, you can set one here.
+Note that if the port is already in use, the application will be unable to start.

 Fixed port number?
 Port Number 5050

 Connection Timeout

 define how long to wait for the pgAdmin server to start By default, pgAdmin will wait for 90 seconds.

 Timeout 181 seconds

 Open Documentation

-By checking this option, a instead of a new window. all documentation links will open in the default browser
+By checking this option, instead of a new window all documentation links will open in the default browser

-Open Documentation in D Default Browser? 🔽
+Open Documentation in Default Browser? 🔽

 Save